mit-73/anony_chat/README.md

 # anony_chat

+This application was designed to participate in "Flutter Create".

 Anony chat is an anonymous chat with support for writing text and inserting images.

 Attention: this application did not start on IOS, I do not know how it will work on IOS.